iharhl/gaggia-pid-mod/README.md

 mechanical wear and increases operational longevity, particularly under frequent switching conditions.

-- Faster switching: while not essential in this case, the ability of SSRs to switch much faster than mechanical relays.
+- Faster switching: the ability of SSRs to switch much faster than mechanical relays.

 - Reduced electrical noise: SSRs can be zero-crossing triggered, minimizing electrical noise and transients during switching.